 Can’t get to sleep at night because your home is too hot?
-While many of us look forward to the summer heat, there can be times when we all need a break from the scorching temperatures.
+Many of us look forward to the summer heat.
+But there can be times when we all need a break from the scorching temperatures.
 Here are some ways in which you can keep your home cool during the summer months.

 Opening windows will allow some air circulation which could make your home feel less stuffy – the smallest of breezes will help to cool your home down.
 You’re best off opening as many windows and doors in your home as possible and letting the air flow through.
 Keep curtains and blinds closed – this will let the air in but keep the heat of the sun out.